-The offerings at Cedar Farm Doralong have expanded.
-As well as wandering their orchards picking delicious juicy Valencia oranges straight from the trees, you can now also take a ride on a pony or hay trailer!
-You’re welcome to make a day of it and BYO picnic lunch and the local Rotary group also put on regular sausage sizzles.
+The offerings at Cedar Farm Dooralong have expanded over the last two years.
+As well as wandering their orchards picking delicious juicy oranges straight from the trees, you can now also take a pony ride, feed the resident sheep and cows and – new this year – ride a model train!

 This is such a wholesome way to spend a day with family or friends.
 So stick on your gumboots and get set for a memorable day of orange-picking fun!
 Read on for all the juicy details.